 M.E uses objectives of material theory and physics and combines knowledge of mathematics, technology, business, and management.
 Important sub-disciplines of mechanical engineering are mechanics, mechatronics, and thermodynamics.
 A Masters Degree in Mechanical Engineering deals with the most profound knowledge about machine designing, producing and operating.
 It caters to two program choices for the graduates:

 (i) Thesis Program

-(i) Thesis Program: Generally, this program is preferred by the students who want to learn detailed aspects of a particular field in mechanical engineering.
+Generally, this program is preferred by the students who want to learn detailed aspects of a particular field in mechanical engineering.
 This is a research-based study course which one has to complete usually for 3-9 credit hours.
 A professor is usually assigned to the students.
-Under their guidance, the students do the research work.
-While pursuing the research study, the students can work as a Teaching Assistant (TA) or a Research Assistant (RA).
-After masters, he/she can have the option to go for a Ph.D. or any other doctoral program or simply get a job.
+Under their guidance, the students do research work.
+While pursuing their research study, the students can also work as a Teaching Assistant (TA) or a Research Assistant (RA) to gain funding.
+After Masters, he/she can have the option to go for a Ph.D. or any other doctoral program or simply secure a job.